 INS No. 160b(ii); Annatto extracts; norbixin-based

 CAS No. 1393-63-1

-Annatto extracts have been used for over two centuries as a food colors, especially in cheese, and various types are now used in a wide range of food products, including butter, margarine, salad dressing, ice cream and other frozen desserts, confectionery, egg products, fish and fish products, meat products, cereals, cakes, beverages, soup mixes, fruit products, snacks, bakery products, spices and seasonings, and sausage casings, along with drugs and cosmetics.
+Annatto extracts have been used for over two centuries as a food color, especially in cheese, and various types are now used in a wide range of food, drugs and cosmetic products, including butter, margarine, salad dressing, ice cream and other frozen desserts, confectionery, egg products, fish and fish products, meat products, cereals, cakes, beverages, soup mixes, fruit products, snacks, bakery products, spices and seasonings, and sausage casings.

-The Codex Alimentarius Commission has finalized authorization of Annatto extracts, bixin-based (160b(i)) for use three food categories and Annatto extracts, norbixin-based (160b(ii)) for use in flavored fluid milk drinks, as noted in the General Standard of Food Additives (GSFA).
-A large number of other applications of Annatto extracts, both bixin and norbixin-based as a color additive in foods and beverages have been proposed and are pending authorization, following completion of the review and comments process.
-Most applications are pending approval at Step 7 of the Step Process with few at Step 4 of the Process.
-The MPL for most of these applications range from 200-500 ppm, with few exceptions of lower limits in selected types of foods.
+The Codex Alimentarius Commission has finalized adoption of MPLs for Annatto extracts, bixin-based (160b(i)) in 6 food categories and for Annatto extracts, norbixin-based (160b(ii)) in 7 food categories.
+A large number of other applications of annatto extracts, both bixin and norbixin-based as a color additive in foods and beverages have been proposed and are pending adoption, following completion of the review and comments process.

-JECFA (2006).
-Safety Evaluation of Certain Additives and Contaminants.
-WHO Food Add.
-Series No. 58.
-Sixty-seventh meeting of the Joint WHO/FAO Expert Committee on Food Additives) WHO Food Additives Series No. 58, 2007.
+Safety Evaluation of Certain Food Additives and Contaminants (Sixty-seventh meeting of the Joint WHO/FAO Expert Committee on Food Additives) WHO Food Additives Series No. 58, 2007.
 Available online